 Proof: Suppose that x is an instance for language L' of length m with witness length n.
 The compression algorithm for L' runs as follows: First use the W-reduction to L and get an instance f(x) for L, and then run the compression algorithm for L on f(x).
-By the properties of the reduction f(x) is of length $m' \le p_1(n,m)$ with witness length $n' \le p_2(n, \log m)$ .
-The outcome Z(f(x)) of the compression is therefore of length $poly(n', \log m') = poly(n, \log m)$ .
-Furthermore, if L'' is the language that Z compresses to, then $Z(f(x)) \in L''$ if and only if $f(x) \in L$ which in turn happens if and only if $x \in L'$ .
-Thus the combined process gives a compression algorithm for instances of L'. $\Box$
+By the properties of the reduction f(x) is of length $m' = p_1(n,m)$ with witness length $n' = p_2(n, \log m)$.
+The outcome of the compression is therefore of length $poly(n', \log m') = poly(n, \log m)$.
+Furthermore, this outcome is in some \mathcal{NP} language L'' if and only if $f(x) \in L$ which in turn happens if and only if $x \in L'$.
+Thus the combined process gives a compression algorithm for instances of L'. \Box

-We remark that in the complexity discussion of compression we choose to ignore the issue of witnessretrievability.
-Nevertheless, in order for the W-reduction to relay this property, the reduction itself must also have a witness-retrievability property.
+We remark that in the complexity discussion of compression we choose to ignore the issue of witness retrievability.
+Nevertheless, in order for the W-reduction to relay this property, the reduction itself must also have a witness retrievability property.
 That is, given a witness w for $x \in L$ then one can efficiently compute w' for $f(x) \in L'$ (without the knowledge of x).
 We define complete problems with respect to compression: these are defined similarly to the standard notion, but with respect to W-reductions.